-Friday 03 August 2012
+Friday 02 August 2013

 Address: Birmingham city centre.
 The main site is in Summer Row, close to the International Convention Centre and the National Indoor Arena.
 The other site, Richmond House, is round the corner in Newhall Street.

 Transport links: Plentiful.
-The college is on major bus routes or it's a ten-minute walk to New Street and Snow Hill stations.
+The university is on major bus routes or it's a ten-minute walk to New Street and Snow Hill stations.
 The major motorway networks are a five-minute drive, it's less than two hours by rail from London, Bristol, Sheffield, Liverpool or Manchester and Birmingham has an international airport.

 Nightlife: No shortage of opportunities in a place of Birmingham's size.
 Close to the city's entire hub of bars and clubs, many offering student nights.

 Price of a pint: £2.58 on average across Birmingham but look out for student nights and drinks deals at the union bar.

 Sporting reputation: Not the sportiest- 116th out of 148 universities and colleges in the 2012/13 BUCS league.

 Notable societies: Not a big choice, but tons of scope to create your own providing you can find like-minded souls to join you.
 Adventure Society organises events throughout the year to encourage outdoor exploration and leadership, while the Ski and Board Society is behind the biggest trips.
 Football, hockey, rugby, netball, cheerleading and more sports-wise.